Benjen/rebase/README.md

-THis is a text file.
+This is a text file.